Build a Job Module

 Conclusion

 In this guide, we've covered the essential steps to create a Lilypad module, including defining a JSON template, handling inputs, and testing your module.
-Follow these best practices to create reliable and reusable modules for Lilypad.
+By following these best practices, you can build reliable and reusable modules for Lilypad.

-For more information and examples, refer to the official Lilypad documentation and the cowsay example module.
+For more information and additional examples, refer to the official Lilypad documentation and the Cowsay example module.

 Last updated